alex-snezhko/SudohLang/documentation.md

 val <- noOutput()   // val = null
 ```

-A non-outputting procedure may also be terminated before reaching the end of the procedure with the `return` keyword.
+A non-outputting procedure may also be terminated before reaching the end of the procedure with the `exit` keyword.
-If a procedure reaches the `return` keyword, it will implicitly output the value `null` as in a typical non-outputting
+If a procedure reaches the `exit` keyword, it will implicitly output the value `null` as in a typical non-outputting
 procedure.

 ```
 procedure printSomething <- num
     if num < 5 then
         printLine("< 5")
-        return
+        exit
     printLine(">= 5")

 printSomething(4)      // only '< 5' will be printed